-The page you're looking at is made with NextJS, TypeScript and TailwindCSS and deployed on Vercel.
-It's entirely static through the NextJS SSG feature.
+The page you're looking at is made with SvelteKit, TypeScript and TailwindCSS and deployed on Vercel.
+It's entirely static through the SvelteKit's SSG feature.
 Posts are written in Markdown and converted to nice-looking HTML at build-time.
-Yes, I could have just used Gatsby instead of doing it all myself but I wanted to try NextJS, so here we are.
+It was originally built with Gridsome, then moved to NextJS and now to SvelteKit.
+It's an all-in-one blog, portfolio and pet project to try out new shiny things.

 During my time developing native Android apps I found myself building the same setup with Timber and Sentry to implement seamless error reporting with contextual logging every time so I built a library to do it.
 It's written in pure Kotlin and simply exposes a SentryTree that can be used with Timber and will automagically log everything to Sentry.
 It is distributed using JitPack.